SebastianUA/terraform/google_cloud_platform/examples/compute_snapshot/README.md

-# Work with AWS COMPUTE_SNAPSHOT via terraform
+# Work with COMPUTE_SNAPSHOT via terraform

 A terraform module for making COMPUTE_SNAPSHOT.